Autumn Fern

 Dryopteris erythrosora

-The Autumn Fern is a captivating semi-evergreen species celebrated for its evolving foliage colors.
+The Autumn Fern is a captivating semi-evergreen species grown for its evolving foliage colors.
 Its fronds begin as a beautiful coppery-red or bronze hue before maturing into a glossy, dark green.
-Unlike many other ferns, it is relatively sturdy once established and provides a rich tapestry of color for shaded environments.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 Light